Press Release

 dbenites@umd.edu

-COLLEGE PARK, MD–The Department of Fire Protection Engineering (FPE) at the University of Maryland (UMD) will host its annual Christmas Tree Fire Safety Demonstration at 9 a.m.
-ET on Thursday, December 12, 2024.
+COLLEGE PARK, MD–The Department of Fire Protection Engineering (FPE) at the University of Maryland (UMD) will host its annual Christmas Tree Fire Safety Demonstration starting at 9 a.m.
+ET on Wednesday, December 17, 2025.

-Why: According to the National Fire Protection Association (NFPA), between 2016-2020, United States fire departments responded to an estimated average of 160 home structure fires per year that began with the ignition of Christmas trees.
-These fires caused an annual average of two civilian deaths, 11 civilian injuries, and $12 million in direct property damage.
-However, current statistics indicate that the number of Christmas tree fires has significantly decreased over the years—from a high of 850 in 1980, to 270 in 1998, to 160 more recently—according to a 2022 NFPA study.
-Although Christmas tree fires are not the most frequent fire events, they are particularly challenging to life safety, and represent an outsized impact on direct property damage.
+Why: According to the National Fire Protection Association (NFPA), between 2018-2022, United States fire departments responded to an estimated average of 155 home structure fires per year caused by Christmas trees.
+These fires caused an annual average of four civilian deaths, seven civilian injuries, and $15 million in direct property damage.
+Although, current statistics indicate that the number of Christmas tree fires has significantly decreased over the years according to a 2022 NFPA study—from a high of 850 in 1980, to 270 in 1998, to 160 more recently, Christmas tree fires are particularly challenging to life safety, and represent an outsized impact on direct property damage.
 A 2017 NFPA report found that home structure fires that started with the ignition of a Christmas tree were nearly 4.5 times more deadly than those caused by the burning of any other item.
 This underscores the importance of maintaining safety practices in place when decorating your home for the holiday season.

 What: A series of live experiments will showcase the burning behavior of well-hydrated trees in comparison to unhealthy, dried out ones.
 These tests demonstrate the impact of tree moisture content on ignition, fire growth rate, and peak fire size, which emphasizes the importance of watering the trees to reduce their potential fire hazards.
 More details about the experiments can be found on the event program.